Author: Chris Boggs

 If it is proven that the employee has an increased risk of contracting any illness, sickness or disease due to the peculiarity of his or her job, then such diseases/viruses might be considered occupational and thus compensable.
 Remember, compensability as an occupational illness requires something about the job that increases the risk of exposure and illness.

 As intimated earlier, healthcare workers may be able to prove the necessary peculiarity face-to-face with sick people ALL day to assert a compensable injury.
+Also, as was seen with COVID, sometimes governments step in to create a rebuttable presumption that an illness is occupational.

 Which Policy Responds to Qualifying Occupation Illnesses and Diseases?